apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitLab.md

 GitLab personal access tokens are required to add a connection.
 Learn about [how to create a GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

+###### GitLab personal access tokens

+The following permissions are required to collect data from repositories:

+- `api`
+- `read_api`
+- `read_user`
+- `read_repository`

+You also have to double-check your GitLab user permission settings.

+1. Go to the Project information -> Members page of the GitLab projects you wish to collect.
+2. Check your role in this project from the Max role column.
+Make sure you are not the Guest role, otherwise, you will not be able to collect data from this project.

 ###### Rate Limit

 The data collection speed is restricted by the **rate limit of [120,000 requests/hour](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits)** for GitLab Cloud.
 Tokens under the same IP address share the rate limit, so the actual rate limit for your token will be lower than this number.

 #### Proxy URL (Optional)